-Weight control for people with a high BMI can help.
+Weight management for people with a high BMI can help.
 A doctor can advise on this.

 Regular health checks and screening can ensure timely treatment for high blood sugar levels or other features.
 For type 2, the CDC recommend starting screening from the age of 45 years or younger if a person has risk factors, such as a family history of diabetes or obesity.

 Type 1 diabetes always causes symptoms.
 Type 2 and gestational diabetes may not produce symptoms.
-Effective managment of blood sugar levels can help control and minimize symptoms.
+Effective managment of blood sugar levels can help manage and minimize symptoms.